 This issue of the size of the construals is important.
-CFH (p.
-200) argue that the mapping processes used in SME "all use very small representations that have the relevant information selected and ready for immediate use."
+Chalmers et al. (1992, p.
+200) argue that the mapping processes used in SME 'all use very small representations that have the relevant information selected and ready for immediate use'.
 The issues of the richness and psychological adequacy of the representations, and of the degree to which they are (consciously or unconsciously) pre-tailored to create the desired mapping results, are important issues.
-But although we agree that more complex representations should be explored than those typically used by ourselves and other researchers -- including Hofstadter and his colleagues -- we also note three points relevant to this criticism: (1) SME's representations typically contain irrelevant as well as relevant information, and misleading as well as appropriate matches, so that the winning interpretation is selected from a much larger set of potential matches; (2) in some cases, as described below, SME has been used with very large representations, certainly as compared with Copycat's; and (3) on the issue of hand-coding, SME has been used with representations to SME are written by human experimenters.
-In other experiments and simulations (e.g., PHINEAS, MAGI, MARS) many of the representations are computed by other programs.
+But although we agree that more complex representations should be explored than those typically used by ourselves and other researchers-including Hofstadter and his colleagues-we also note three points relevant to this criticism: (1) SME's representations typically contain irrelevant as well as relevant information, and misleading as well as appropriate matches, so that the winning interpretation is selected from a much larger set of potential matches; (2) in some cases, as described below, SME has been used with very large representations, certainly by comparison with those of Copycat; and (3) on the issue of hand-coding, SME has been used with representations built by other systems for independent purposes.
+In some experiments the base and target descriptions inputted into the SME program are written by human experimenters.
+In other experiments and simulations (e.g. PHINEAS, MAGI, MARS) many of the representations are computed by other programs.
 SME's operation on these descriptions is the same in either case.

 Given the base and target descriptions, SME finds globally consistent interpretations via a local-to-global match process.
-SME begins by proposing correspondences, called match hypotheses, in parallel between statements in the base and target.
+SME begins by proposing correspondences, referred to as match hypotheses, in parallel between statements in the base and target.
 Not every pair of statements can match; structure-mapping theory postulates the tiered identicality constraint to describe when statements may be aligned.
-Initially, two statements can be aligned if either (a) their predicates are identical or (b) their predicates are functions, and aligning them would allow a larger relational structure to match.
-Then, SME filters out match hypotheses which are structurally inconsistent, using the 1:1 and parallel connectivity constraints of structure-mapping theory described in the previous section.
-Depending on context (including the system's current goals, c.f.
-Falkenhainer 1990b), more powerful re-representation techniques may be applied to see if two statements can be aligned in order to achieve a larger match (or a match with potentially relevant candidate inferences).
+Initially, two statements can be aligned if either (1) their predicates are identical or (2) their predicates are functions, and aligning them would allow a larger relational structure to match.
+Then, SME filters out match hypotheses that are structurally inconsistent, using the 1:1 and parallel connectivity constraints of structure-mapping theory described in the previous section.
+Depending on context (including the system's current goals (cf. (Falkenhainer 1990b)), more powerful rerepresentation techniques may be applied to see if two statements can be aligned in order to achieve a larger match (or a match with potentially relevant candidate inferences).